Ly Tong: Prisoner and subsequent escape

 In April 1975, while flying an attack mission against North Vietnamese targets, his A-37 was shot down by anti-aircraft fire.
-On the same month, the city of Saigon was captured by the North Vietnamese Army, which marked the end of the Vietnam War and the fall of South Vietnam.
+The same month, the city of Saigon was captured by the North Vietnamese Army, which marked the end of the Vietnam War and the fall of South Vietnam.

 After being captured, he was held in a re-education camp for five years.
-In August 1980, while renovating at a re-education camp in Tuy Hoa, he fled to Ho Chi Minh City where he lived illegally.
-During this time, Ly Tong met with people who specialized in living by making forged documents.
-With fake identity documents, he fled Vietnam by crossing the border by land to Cambodia and subsequently arriving in Thailand by bike, bus, train and on foot.
+In August 1980, while interned at a re-education camp in Tuy Hoa, he fled to Ho Chi Minh City where he lived illegally.
+During this time, Ly Tong met with people who specialized in making forged documents.
+With fake identity documents, he fled Vietnam by crossing the border by land to Cambodia and subsequently arrived in Thailand by bike, bus, train and on foot.
 He eventually swam at night across the Johor Strait to Singapore, hailed a cab and arrived at the United States Embassy in Singapore to request political asylum.

-In 1984, Ly was granted asylum to the United States and he received a letter from then President Ronald Reagan for his struggle to attain freedom from captivity in Vietnam.
-He earned a master's degree in political science at the University of New Orleans and has written a novel in Vietnamese.
+In 1984, Ly was granted asylum in the United States and received a letter from then-President Ronald Reagan commending him for his struggle to attain freedom from captivity in Vietnam.
+He earned a master's degree in political science at the University of New Orleans and wrote a novel in Vietnamese.
 He became good friends with former Republic of Vietnam Air Force Colonel An Vo.
 He also played a large role in the Vietnamese community in New Orleans.
+However, there were claims from the Vietnamese government that Ly Tong was unemployed during his time in America and conducted an insurance scam.